 Tell A Story

 Telling a story is a surefire way to wrap your audience into your message.
 We’re not suggest telling your story for the entire 5 – 10 minute talk.
 You may tell your audience you want to share a story that will drive home your point.
+And if you are figuring out what exactly you have to tell the audience in the presentation speech..
 Tell them the story and then for the last minute explain it’s importance and how it relevant to them.
 Stories allow people to be in your world and makes it even easier for you to share your world with them.

 Stick To Your Purpose